ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 Design data structures - This task was done.
 The data structures were designed based on the project requirements, and the implementation was straightforward.

+Finishing the base function framework - and should have the all the post pend in place, however, the function is not complet, there still have work need to do, but we have great start